tesselle/tabula/README.md

 method developed by Bellanger and Husi ([2012](https://doi.org/10.1016/j.jas.2011.06.031)).
-This method is slightly modified here and allows the construction of different probability density curves of archaeological assembalge dates (*event*, *activity* and *tempo*).
+This method is slightly modified here and allows the construction of different probability density curves of archaeological assemblage dates (*event*, *activity* and *tempo*).
 Note that this implementation is experimental (see `help(date_event)`).